-Other government securities receive support through federal subsidies, loans or other benefits but are not backed by the full faith and credit of the United States.
+Other government securities receive support through federal subsidies, loans or other benefits, but are not backed by the full faith and credit of the United States.
 For example, the U.S. Treasury is authorized to purchase specified amounts of securities issued by (or otherwise make funds available to) the Federal Home Loan Bank System, Federal Home Loan Mortgage Corporation ("Freddie Mac") and Federal National Mortgage Association ("Fannie Mae") in support of such obligations.

 Some government agency securities have no explicit financial support, and are supported only by the credit of the applicable agency, instrumentality or corporation.
 The U.S. government has provided financial support to Freddie Mac and Fannie Mae, but there is no assurance that it will support these or other agencies in the future.
+Investors generally regard government securities as having low credit risks, but not as low as Treasury securities.